alpha-training/intermediate/reading/tplogs.md

 	sub`;

-If your script is working correcly, it will:
+If your script is working correctly, it will:

-* replay the relevant records in `.u.L`
+* replay the relevant records in `L`
 * Be subscribed to future updates from the tp